Steel I-Beam Solutions

 Steel I-beams are just that – “I”-shaped steel beams that come in a variety of sizes and shapes.
 A steel I-beam is a joist or girder made from steel.
-I-beams are used as major support trusses in building, to ensure that a structure will be sound.
+I-beams are used as major support trusses in building, to ensure that a structure will be stable.
 The beams are placed against the wall, then held in place by wood framing that attaches to the joists at the top, and either a bolt at the bottom that is driven into the floor or the floor is opened and the beam is attached to the footer.
-Matthews Wall Anchor & Waterproofing Services is your provider and installer for the Pittsburgh, Cleveland, and Columbus area.

 What Are The Different Uses and Applications of Steel I-Beams?

 If you notice bowing or leaning walls in your basement, this can be cause for concern.
 Foundation settlement can be the cause of these bowing or leaning walls.
 If you see signs of bowing or leaning walls, the sooner it’s looked at by a professional, the better.
 Matthews Wall Anchor & Waterproofing Services will inspect your foundation and give you the best solution to your foundation settlement problems.